iDEALabAcademy/SunSift/README.md

 ## Repository Structure

-├── PMU/

-│   └── ... (content of the PMU directory)

-├── Camera.cpp

-├── Camera.h

-├── TFLModel.cpp

-├── TFLModel.h

-├── main.ino

-├── states.cpp

-└── states.h
+All files related to the Power Management Unit (PMU) are located in their own dedicated PMU/ folder.
+This isolates the power management logic from the other core application files, such as main.ino, Camera.cpp, and TFLModel.cpp, which reside together in the main directory.

 ## Features

-- Dynamic energy-aware state transitions (sense, compute, store, transmit, sleep)
+- Dynamic energy-aware state transitions (sense, compute, store, transmit, sleep, ...)
 - PMU-based threshold monitoring with interrupt pin signaling
 - Modular architecture for switching between real-time transmission and local storage